 Bone Densitometry (DEXA)

-Bone densitometry, sometimes called DEXA (dual energy x-ray absorptiometry), is the test for evaluation of osteoporosis.
+Availabile in the hospital's South Pavilion, bone densitometry, sometimes called DEXA (dual energy x-ray absorptiometry), is the test for evaluation of osteoporosis.
 It is a low-dose dose x-ray that checks for signs of mineral loss and bone thinning.
 It is a simple, painless test that takes about 20 minutes.
 You will be asked to lie on the examination table with your arms by your side.
 You should dress comfortably – don't wear clothes with metal buttons or zippers.

-For a more detailed explanation of bone density testing and osteoporosis, please click here.
+For a more detailed explanation of bone density testing and osteoporosis, please click here

 If you have any questions about Imaging and Radiology at Lawrence General Hospital, please call us at 978-946-8103.